Contemporary East Asia

 - A writing sample that demonstrates your writing skills and basic research capacity

 - A current resume or C.V.
-(Curriculum Vitae)
+(Curriculum Vita)

 - English Proficiency: If an applicant is not a native speaker of English, they must verify their English proficiency.
-Please see Graduate Admissions' English Proficiency Requirements for Official TOEFL or IELTS scores requirements (International applicants are not required to take the GRE)
+Please see Graduate Admissions' English Proficiency Requirements.
+(International applicants are not required to take the GRE)

 Please note: though the Graduate Record Examination (GRE) is not required for admission, it is recommended.